 This prospectus contains or incorporates by reference certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (or the Securities Act), and Section 21E of the Securities Exchange Act of 1934, as amended (or the Exchange Act).
-When used, statements which are not historical in nature, including those containing words such as "anticipate," "estimate," "should," "expect," "believe," "intend" and similar expressions are intended to identify forward-looking statements.
-These forward-looking statements are subject to various risks and uncertainties, including those relating to:
+When used, statements which are not historical in nature, including those containing words such as "anticipate," "estimate," "should," "expect," "believe," "intend" and similar expressions, are intended to identify forward-looking statements and, as such, may involve known and unknown risks, uncertainties and assumptions.

+These forward-looking statements are subject to various risks and uncertainties, including, but not limited to, those relating to:

-- · changes in the prepayment rates on the mortgage loans securing our mortgage-backed securities; - changes in short-term interest rates and the market value of our mortgage-backed securities; - our ability to use borrowings to finance our assets; - · changes in government regulations affecting our business; - our ability to maintain our qualification as a real estate investment trust (or a REIT) for federal income tax purposes; and - risks associated with investing in real estate assets, including changes in business conditions and the general economy.
+- · changes in the prepayment rates on the mortgage loans securing our mortgage-backed securities (or MBS); - · changes in interest rates and the market value of our MBS;

+- · our ability to use borrowings to finance our assets; - · changes in government regulations affecting our business; - our ability to maintain our qualification as a real estate investment trust (or a REIT) for federal income tax purposes; and - · risks associated with investing in real estate assets, including changes in business conditions and the general economy.

-Other risks, uncertainties and factors, including those discussed under "Risk Factors" in this prospectus or described in reports that we file from time to time with the Securities and Exchange Commission (or the SEC), including our annual report on Form 10-K and quarterly reports on Form 10-Q, could cause our actual results to differ materially from those projected in any forward-looking statements we make.
-We are not obligated to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+These and other risks, uncertainties and factors, including those discussed under "Risk Factors" in this prospectus or described in reports that we file from time to time with the Securities and Exchange Commission (or the SEC), including our annual report on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K, could cause our actual results to differ materially from those projected in any forward-looking statements we make.
+All forward-looking statements speak only as of the date they are made and we do not undertake, and specifically disclaim, any obligation to update or revise any forward-looking statements to reflect events or circumstances occurring after the date of such statements.